Interview with Anarchist Black Cross Moscow

 We are now supporting 9 people to varying degrees, including correspondence, sending food parcels, paying for a lawyer, advising relatives how to pass parcels, how to raise funds to pay for a lawyer, etc.

-Letters to prisoners are very important. has the addresses of about 35 Russians who spoke out against the war in Ukraine and who are currently in prison.
+Letters to prisoners are very important.
+The ABC-Moscow website has the addresses of about 35 Russians who spoke out against the war in Ukraine and who are currently in prison.
 Unfortunately, in most cases, the administration of the SIZO only allows letters in Russian.

 These people have different political positions, as some have a lot of support because they were already well-known activists.
 As for some others, no one had ever heard anything about them before.
 We publish the correspondence addresses of all the people we know, as long as they don't hold nationalist views.
 There are more people in jail for anti-war protests, but we don't know everyone's name and location, because when people are arrested, the police tend not to publish their names, in order to isolate them from the outside world.